nus-cs2103-AY1718S2/addressbook-level3/doc/UserGuide.md

 Clears all entries from the address book.<br>
 Format: `clear`

+## Sorting all entries : 'Sort'
+Sort all entries in alphabetical order.<br>
+Format: 'sort'

 ## Exiting the program : `exit`
 Exits the program.<br>
 Format: `exit`